 Camp Daniel will be conducting the following daily safety measures during each week of camp:

-- If camper or volunteer is suspected to have COVID-19 or identified as having a potential or confirmed case, they will be masked and isolated.
+• If camper or volunteer is suspected to have COVID-19 or identified as having a potential or confirmed case, they will be masked and isolated.
 If the individual does not require immediate clinical evaluation, and if Camp Daniel calls for the individual to return home, the individual will be isolated, and arrangements will be made for transportation home.
-Pickup of campers after being contacted by camp staff must be prompt.
+Pickup of campers after being contacted by camp staff must be within 12 hours.
 Contact tracing will then be carried out.

 Post Camp: